kokonutzlabs/Animal-Crossing-Social-Portal/README.md

 Post-remediation testing confirms that:

 - SQL injection attempts are no longer effective
-- Unauthorized access is prevented
+- Unauthorized access is blocked
-- Improved forensic evidence is generated during suspicious activity
+- Improved forensic artifacts are generated during suspicious activity

 ---